tsgates/arch-wiki-markdown/wiki/Time.md

     $ timedatectl status | grep local

-The hardware clock can be queried and set with the hwclock command.
-To change the hardware clock time standard to localtime use:
+The hardware clock can be queried and set with the timedatectl command.
+To change the hardware clock time standard to localtime, use:

-    # timedatectl set-local-rtc 1
+    # timedatectl set-local-rtc true

-And to set it to UTC use:
+If you want to revert to the hardware clock being in UTC, do:

-    # timedatectl set-local-rtc 0
+    # timedatectl set-local-rtc false

+Be warned that, if the hardware clock is set to localtime, dealing with daylight saving time is messy.
+If the DST changes when your computer is off, your clock will be wrong on next boot (there is a lot more to it).
+Recent kernels set the system time from the RTC directly on boot, assuming that the RTC is in UTC.
+This means that if the RTC is in local time, then the system time will first be set up wrongly and then corrected shortly afterwards on every boot.
+This is the root of certain weird bugs (time going backwards is rarely a good thing).

 These will generate /etc/adjtime automatically; no further configuration is required.